Compare And Contrast Temperature And Heat

 Misconception 1: Temperature is a Measure of Heat Content

 Many people think that temperature indicates the amount of heat in an object.
-However, temperature is a measure of the average kinetic energy of the particles, while heat is the transfer of thermal energy.
+Still, temperature is a measure of the average kinetic energy of the particles, while heat is the transfer of thermal energy.
 Two objects can have the same temperature but different heat content depending on their mass and specific heat.

 Misconception 2: Heat and Cold are Separate Entities